oracle-devrel/devrel-labs/agentic_rag/DEPLOY.md

 ## TODOS

+- Multiple containers for different functions
+  - Gradio
+  - Agents / Inference
+  - Database Access
 - Hugging face token should be a secret
-- PVCs and deployments in separate files
+- Liveness and Readiness
-- multiple deployments/pods for different functions
-- Hugging Face Token optional
+- Use Load balancer instead of Gradio Live
+- Autoscaling

 ## Deploy Infrastructure